chaturay/serverless-artillery/README.md

 ### Deployment and Settings Customization

 Open up the `serverless.yml` you just created.
 It will contain the default Serverless Framework service definition.
 The Serverless Framework helps coalesce the specification of Lambda and various other serverless technologies in an easy to manage and maintain format.
 Add a `vpc` attribute ([docs](https://serverless.com/framework/docs/providers/aws/guide/functions#vpc-configuration)) with `subnetIds` and `securityGroupIds` sub-attributes to target your VPC protected endpoints.
 Add custom IAM rights ([docs](https://serverless.com/framework/docs/providers/aws/guide/iam/)) to the service to maintain least privilege.
-You can use payloads by adding the payload to your lambda directory and adding the payload configuration to your script ([docs](https://artillery.io/docs/script-reference.html#Payloads)).
+You can use payloads by adding the payload to your faas directory and adding the payload configuration to your script ([docs](https://artillery.io/docs/script-reference.html#Payloads)).

 Full documentation of what is in the serverless.yml and the options you have available can be found at https://docs.serverless.com/framework/docs/.